describo/describo.github.io/src/docs/articles/why-use-it.md

     </p>
     <p><strong>How Describo can help:</strong></p>
     <p>
-        Describo has been specifically created to help with these processes.
+        Describo has been specifically crafted to help with these processes.
 There are tools to batch transform digitised content (e.g. produce thumbnails and webformats); services that can transcribe and markup the entities described; an assistant to help you quickly understand what is contained in batches of content and a visualisation tool to inspect the information